Copyright © 2017 Turnitin, LLC. All rights reserved.

 The University has a limited number of license seats available on a ‘first-come first-served’ basis.
 Please contact the Office of Technology for Teaching and Learning (OTTL) to reserve access for your upcoming LIVE course (firstname.lastname@example.org).

 Turnitin Integration with D2L/LIVE

-Turnitin originality checking is integrated into the Assignment/ Dropbox tool in LIVE.
-Students simply use the dropbox as they normally would and (depending on your settings) Turnitin places a percentage score of matched material adjacent to the document in the dropbox.
+Turnitin originality checking is integrated into the Assignment tool in LIVE.
+Students simply use the assignment as they normally would and (depending on your settings) Turnitin places a percentage score of matched material adjacent to the document in the assignment.
 You decide if you want students to see their score.

-Once your course has been granted access to the tool, you will see a new tab for Turnitin on the dropbox folder’s settings screen.
+Once your course has been granted access to the tool, you will see a new tab for Turnitin on the assignment’s settings screen.